Free Sets in Planar Graphs: History and Applications: Four Definitions of Free Sets

 The proof works by assigning slopes to the edges in $G'$.
-To avoid vertical edges, it is helpful to rotate the coordinate system by $90$ degrees so that the roles of the x- and y-axes swap.
-To prove this stronger claim about A-graphs, the authors set up a system $M$ of linear equations whose variables are the slopes of the edges of $G'$ and whose coefficients are determined by the (given) intersection location of each edge with the \yy-axis.
-Most of the equations in $M$ correspond to the fact that three or more edges incident to a common vertex $v$ must intersect in a single point (the location of $v$).\footnote{Some additional constraints, call proportionality constraints, are placed on the slopes of edges incident to vertices on the \yy-axis.}
+To avoid vertical edges, it is helpful to rotate the coordinate system by $90$ degrees so that the roles of the \xx- and \yy-axes swap.
+To prove this stronger claim about A-graphs, the proof sets up a system $M$ of linear equations whose variables are the slopes of the edges of $G'$ and whose coefficients are determined by the (given) intersection location of each edge with the \yy-axis.
+Most of the equations in $M$ correspond to the fact that three or more edges incident to a common vertex $v$ must intersect in a single point (the location of $v$).\footnote{Some additional constraints, called proportionality constraints, are placed on the slopes of edges incident to vertices on the \yy-axis.}

-The hardest step in this proof is to show that the linear system $M$ has a unique solution.
-Here, the authors leverage the fact that $S$ is a proper-good set in $G'$ and, therefore, a collinear set in $G'$.
+The hardest step in this proof is to show that the linear system $M$ has a (unique) solution.
+Here, the proof leverages the fact that $S$ is a proper-good set in $G'$ and, therefore, a collinear set in $G'$.
 Therefore, $G'$ has a \slcf\ $\Gamma_0$ in which the vertices of $S$ appear, in order, on the \yy-axis.
 From this \slcf\ $\Gamma_0$, one can read off a system $M_0$ of linear equations that has the same structure as $M$ but with different coefficients (that are determined by the \yy-coordinates of vertices in $S$ in $\Gamma_0$).
 The system $M_0$ has a solution, namely the solution given by the slopes of the edges in $\Gamma_0$.
-The authors first show that this solution to $M_0$ is unique.
-The final step involves continuously modifying the coefficients in $M_0$ to obtain a continuum of linear systems $M_t$, $0\le t\le 1$ where $M_1=M$.
-Using the fact that $M_0$ has a unique solution as a starting point, they are then able to show that $M_t$ has a unique solution for each $0\le t\le 1$.
-In particular, $M_1=M$ has a solution, which determines the desired \slcf\ of $G'$
+The proof first shows that this solution to $M_0$ is unique.
+The final step involves continuously modifying the coefficients in $M_0$ to obtain a continuum of linear systems $M_t$, $0\le t\le 1$, where $M_1=M$.
+Using the fact that $M_0$ has a unique solution as a starting point, it is possible to show that $M_t$ has a unique solution for each $0\le t\le 1$.
+In particular, $M_1=M$ has a solution, which determines the desired \slcf\ of $G'$.

 \paragraph{Every free-collinear set is a free set:}